 Chocolate Orange Fudge

-Although when I say it is a Christmas treat, don’t be mistaken, you can easily whip up a batch of Chocolate Orange Fudge anytime of year to enjoy.
+Although when I say it is a Christmas treat, don’t be mistaken; you can easily whip up a batch of Chocolate Orange Fudge any time of year to enjoy.
 It’s super simple and super scrumptious, so why only keep it for December?

 And when I say it’s simple, I’m not in any way exaggerating.
 Like our White Chocolate & Cranberry Fudge, these little bites of heaven are made with just a handful of ingredients in your slow cooker.
-Simply pop it all in, stir it at regular intervals, transfer to the fridge and boom, you have a wonderfully indulgent homemade gift, that will impress even the hardest to buy for.
+Simply pop it all in, stir it at regular intervals, transfer to the fridge and boom, you have a wonderfully indulgent homemade gift that will impress even the hardest to buy for.

 A stack of rich, sticky chocolate orange fudge topped with orange sprinkles, arranged neatly on parchment paper over a wooden surface.
 The vibrant sprinkles add a festive touch to the dark, fudgy goodness.